Many companies focus on how to communicate to specific audiences – and on getting the message right. But what about the simple art of listening?

 If you listen, you learn, but you also gain more credibility and decisions that some customers might not like they will be more willing to accept if they somehow feel understood.

 It sounds so easy.
 But of course, it is not.
 And it is not about the platform.
 Just because a company decides to start using social media in its marketing does not automatically mean its becomes more engaging or actually starts to listen.

 Often, in fact, a social media presence will very clearly expose that the company is really not listening.
-So listening starts by understanding that the approach needs to be fundamentally different.
-It takes a commitment of resources, and likely also a new set of KPIs and other metrics for this change to take hold and be successful.
+So, listening starts by understanding that the approach needs to be fundamentally different.
+It takes a commitment of resources and likely also a new set of KPIs and other metrics for this change to take hold and be successful.

 If you keep measuring just how much your organization shouts, you should not be surprised when the noise eventually ends up deafening.

-You can change company policies and make sure that top management is on board – and you should – but focus in the end should be on the people who actually shape the customer experience.
+You can change company policies and make sure that top management is on board – and you should – but the focus in the end should be on the people who actually shape the customer experience.
 Recruit people who understand how to listen.
 Train the ones you have.